 College Prep In The Summer Pays Off In The Fall

 For college freshmen, July is the month for spending time at the beach, having a BBQ with friends, lounging in a hammock on a lazy afternoon – and preparing for the fall semester at college.
-Did that last part of that sentence give you pause?
+If that last part of that sentence gave you pause we understand!
 Neurodivergent young adults may not want to think about college life during the carefree summer months, but spending time in July working on college prep will have a big pay-off in September.
 By practicing the skills needed for college success, neurodivergent college freshmen can feel prepared and confident in their abilities.

-- Research Professors: Check out Rate My Professors and Uloop to read reviews from other students at your college.
-This will help with picking courses and instructors that match your child’s learning style
+- Research Professors: Help your young adult to look at Rate My Professors and Uloop and show them how to read reviews from other students at their college.
+This will help with picking courses and instructors that will match their learning style.

-- Register for fall classes: When scheduling classes, have your child check the campus map to make sure there is enough time to walk from one class to the next.
-Have your child download their college’s campus map and have it in their phone for easy reference.
+- Register for fall classes: When scheduling classes, show your young adult how to check the campus map to make sure there is enough time to walk from one class to the next.
+Have them download their college’s campus map so they can have it in their phone for easy reference.

-- Make sure your child knows how to sign up for any free tutoring their college may offer.
+- Make sure your young adult knows how to sign up for any free tutoring their college may offer.

 Practice Time Management Skills

-- Every Sunday during the summer, have your child take a few minutes to plan out their week and input important dates in their phone and computer calendars.
+- Every Sunday during the summer, show your young adult how to take a few minutes to plan out their week and input important dates in their phone and computer calendars.

-- Encourage them to practice their time management skills by calendaring their plans with friends, exercise times, summer job hours, times to clean their room, and time for their favorite activities.
-By doing so, your child will become more aware of how their time is spent, how long it takes to get where they are going, and the actual length of time an activity lasts.
+- Encourage your young adult to practice time management skills by calendaring their plans with friends, exercise times, summer job hours, times to clean their room, and time for their favorite activities.
+By doing so, they will become more aware of how their time is spent, how long it takes to get where they are going, and the actual length of time an activity lasts.
 This is good practice for planning their college schedule.
-By practicing during the summer, your child will strengthen their time management skills for the fall.
+By practicing during the summer, your young adult will strengthen their time management skills for the fall.

 Practice Study Skills

-- Another way to practice is to have your child listen to a TED talk that is of interest as if it is a college lecture.
+- Another way to practice is to have your young adult listen to a TED talk that is of interest as if it is a college lecture.
 The goal is to take effective notes that can be used to study later and not to just write down every word the instructor says.
-Your child should try to listen to what is being said and try to relate it to their own life.
+Your young adult should try to listen to what is being said and try to relate it to their own life.
 Putting it in their own words will also help reinforce the lesson.
-After your child takes notes, have them highlight the main topics or make note cards with index cards.
-Let your child study their notes and then quiz them to see how well they remembered the information.
+After they take notes, have them highlight the main topics or make note cards with index cards.
+Let them study their notes and then quiz them to see how well they remembered the information.
 This is a great way to practice note taking during the summer!

 Practice Life Skills

 - The summer months are a great time to learn and practice the life skills that are needed for college.
-Teach your child how to do their own laundry and have them practice doing it once a week.
+Teach your young adult how to do their own laundry and have them practice doing it once a week.
 Show them how to wash their sheets and then make their bed with clean sheets.
-Have your child make their own medical and dental Teach your child how to go grocery shopping and then make a meal.
+Have them make their own medical and dental Teach your young adult how to go grocery shopping and then make a meal.
 Practicing these skills will make life at college so much easier

 Encourage your neurodivergent young adult child to spend some time this summer preparing for college in the fall.
-Time spent preparing in July will help your child start freshman year feeling prepared and ready!
+Time spent on college prep in July will help students to start freshman year feeling prepared and ready!